Working from home is an increasingly popular alternative, with over five percent of the American population now working remotely.

 Much of the noise generated in an office environment is from sounds bounced around hard furniture and surfaces.

 You can break the landscape with softer furnishings.
-From cushions and drapes to plants and flowers, you can stop those hard surfaces from dominating and creating a din.
+From cushions and drapes to sound absorbing plants (with big broad leaves) and flowers, you can stop those hard surfaces from dominating and creating a din.

 Adding cabinets or shelving also provides the sound with more places to bounce off, and it peters out quicker.